 |E-mail:||firstname.lastname@example.org [note, this differs from the email address posted on my website]|

 |Class Time:||MWF: MWF 10:00-10:50am [Only relevant for exam times]|

 Due to family health issues, I am unable to offer this class in person.
 This class is being taught as "Remote Asynchronous".
 This means, I will be recording lectures per lecture day where you can watch them on your schedule.
 Office hours (and a first day "live" zoom session) will occur over video conference at appointed times.

 This course covers economic approaches to environmental and natural resource problems.
 In this course we will investigate the interaction between economic decisions made by firms or consumers and the environment.
 The main topic areas are as follows:

 The term environmental value has been used broadly by different groups in the popular and scientific literature.
 We will define what economists mean by value for the environment, and will contrast that definition with philosophical notions of environmental value.
 We will discuss common causes of market failure for environmental goods including problems of public goods and externalities.
-Additionally, we will explore the economics of sustainability and scarcity.
-Next we will discuss approaches for measuring economic value for the environment.

 Topics in environmental Economics.

 In this section we will use our environmental economics tool-kit and apply it to numerous issues.
-As time permits, we will Investigate:
+As time permits, we will investigate: